himanshubGS1/hlf/README.md

 ## Starting the network

+1. Clone this repository and change into the project directory.
-1. Install the Fabric binaries if you have not done so.
+2. Install the Fabric binaries if you have not done so.
 From the `fabric-samples` directory run `./scripts/bootstrap.sh` (see the Fabric documentation for details).
-2. Bring up the network and create a channel:
+3. Bring up the network and create a channel:

 ```bash
 cd fabric-samples/test-network